What Does UX Designer Do?

 7. UI prototype testing

-At this stage, the prototype of an almost finished product is tested.
+At this stage, designers test the prototype of an almost finished product.
 Stages 6 and 7 can be repeated iteratively.
 Sometimes stages 4 and 5 are excluded from the production cycle and all the testing is done at the "UI prototype design" stage.
 Such tests may include:

 7.1 A/B testing

-A UX-expert could conduct a research to match the efficiency and quality of user experience of different GUI elements.
+A UX expert could conduct research to match the efficiency and quality of user experience in different GUI elements.
 They can test such hypotheses as “A blue button is more catching than a yellow one.”
-They can create and investigate multiple design versions, and discovere what a “better experience” represents.
+They can create and investigate multiple design versions, and discover what a “better experience” represents.

 7.2 User Testing

 User testing is a process of demonstrating the product to users, asking them to take some actions planned beforehand and to voice their opinions.
-An amount of test iterations and the number of testers depend on the project budget and timeframe.
+The number of test iterations and the number of testers depend on the project budget and timeframe.